Clare Cooper Marcus

-Clare Cooper Marcus is a prominent educator in landscape architecture and architecture and a pioneer in the field of social issues in housing, open space design, and healing landscapes.
+Clare Cooper Marcus (April 19, 1934 – January 18, 2026) was an American prominent educator in landscape architecture and architecture and a pioneer in the field of social issues in housing, open space design, and healing landscapes.

 Clare Cooper Marcus was born in 1934 and raised in a north London suburb.
 She received her undergraduate degree in historical geography from University College, London and a Masters in urban and cultural Geography from University of Nebraska.
 She returned to England to teach cartography at the University of Sheffield, and worked as urban planner at the Ministry of Housing and London County Council.
 She returned to the US and earned a second Masters in City and Regional Planning from the University of California at Berkeley in 1965.
 She participated in counter-culture movement in the 1960s at Berkeley, joining in the student strikes, and agitating for free speech.
 She was inspired by the writings of Catherine Bauer Wurster on housing programs and Jane Jacobs on urban place-making.

 Marcus worked for several years as a research associate in the Institute of Urban and Regional Development at the University of California at Berkeley and began teaching in the Department of Landscape Architecture in 1969.
 Her course on Social and Psychological Factors in Open Space Design was popular among undergraduate and graduate students alike.
 She held a joint appointment in the Department of Architecture where she taught seminars on social aspects of housing design, environments for the life cycle, and sense of place.
 She collaborated with many of her former students in writing articles and editing books.

-Marcus was married to the landscape architect Stephen Marcus with whom she has two children, Jason and Lucy.
-After having retired from full-time teaching in 1994, she writes, travels, and consults.
-She is the Principal of the firm Healing Landscapes specializing in healthcare settings and regularly teaches healthcare garden design at the Chicago Botanic Garden.
-She has received numerous awards, including for exemplary design research from the National Endowment for the Arts, career award from the Environmental Design Research Association (EDRA), and a Guggenheim Fellowship.
+Marcus was married to the landscape architect Stephen Marcus with whom she had two children, Jason and Lucy.
+After having retired from full-time teaching in 1994, she was principal of the firm Healing Landscapes specializing in healthcare settings and taught healthcare garden design at the Chicago Botanic Garden.
+She received numerous awards, including for exemplary design research from the National Endowment for the Arts, career award from the Environmental Design Research Association (EDRA), and a Guggenheim Fellowship.
 Her co-edited (with Carolyn Francis) volume People Places: Design Guidelines for Urban Open Space received a Merit Award from the American Society of Landscape Architects in 2000 and Healing Gardens: Therapeutic Benefits and Design Recommendations (co-edited with Marni Barnes) won the EDRA Award for Place Research in 2000.